lorijseo/PokemonBattle/README.md

 # Pokemon Battle

 ## Description:
-A turn-based battle Pokemon simular  written in Python using OOP.
+A turn-based battle Pokemon simulator  written in Python using OOP.

 ## Game Rules: